Humanoid Robots and Humanoid AI: Review, Perspectives and Directions: Introduction

-In this article, we paint a comprehensive picture of AI-powered humanoids and humanoid AI by examining the synergies among large language models (LLMs), large multimodal models (LMMs), generative AI, and human-level AI with humanoid robotics.
-We begin by delineating the current state-of-the-art of humanoid robots, which possess humanlike appearances but are limited to artificial narrow intelligence (ANI) functions and intelligence levels.
-These robots have yet to attain humane, humanlike, or humanlevel capabilities, including artificial general intelligence (AGI) and artificial superintelligence (ASI).
-We then delve into the taxonomy, potential evolution and futures of transitioning humanlooking humanoid robots into humane, humanlike, and ultimately humanlevel entities, empowered by advancements in ANI, AGI, and ASI for robotics.
-Our discussion centers on the transformative journey toward developing humanlike to humanlevel humanoids.
-These advanced humanoids will embody omni-intelligent systems, seamlessly integrating human-level AI into robotics and extending the capabilities of humanoid robots with new paradigms of intelligence, ultimately progressing toward an integrated AGI and ASI robotic ecosystem.
-This evolution also signifies the emergence of a new generation of AI robots and humanoid AI.
-Furthermore, we explore various functional and nonfunctional requirements for humanlike to humanlevel robots, as well as techniques and future prospects for deep mind modeling of humanoids.
-We emphasize the importance of enabling and managing humanity in humanoid robots as they interact with other objects and humans in dynamic, real-time, and interactive environments.
-Our approach focuses not on mechanical, electronic, or biological aspects but rather treats humanoid robots as humanlike intelligent systems, with a special emphasis on soft AI-powered robotics and humanoid AI.
+With these objectives and perspectives, our approach focuses not on mechanical, electronic, or biological aspects but rather treats AI humanoids as human-like intelligent systems, with a special emphasis on soft AI-powered humanoids and broadly the area of humanoid AI.
+We delve into the taxonomy, potential evolution and futures of transitioning physically human-looking humanoids into human-like, and ultimately human-level humane beings, empowered by advancements in ANI, AGI, or ASI for robotics and specifically humanoids.
+Our reflection of existing humanoids and the big potential nurtures new perspectives and directions of a transformational journey of developing human-like to human-level humanoids.
+Such advanced humanoids are poised to embody omni-intelligence integrating human-like to -level AI into humanoids and extending the capabilities of humanoids with new paradigms of intelligences, ultimately progressing towards an AGI and ASI-integrated robotic ecosystem.
+Furthermore, we explore various functional and nonfunctional requirements for human-like to human-level humanoids, as well as techniques and future prospects in modeling deep mind of AI humanoids.
+We emphasize the importance of enabling and integrating humanity with physical structures of humanoids and cultivating humane humanoids interactive with other objects and humans in humane, dynamic, real-time, and interactive environments.
+These expect to further advance new-generation humanoids and humanoid AI as a research area.